A butterfly is an insect that goes through a complete metamorphism transforming from an egg into a caterpillar into a butterfly.

 1. Remove the eggs from the bag and place them on a small container.
 Mist lightly and periodically until they hatch, about three days.

 2. Prepare a container (aquarium or glass jar with screen or cheesecloth as a lid) for the caterpillars to live in.

-3. Have the students go outside to gather milkweed and twigs to create the optimal environment for the caterpillars.
-Alternatively, place milkweed starts in the aquarium, and save them for transplant after this activity.
+3. Go outside to gather milkweed and twigs to create the optimal environment for the caterpillars.

 4. During the life of the caterpillars be sure to keep the environment clean and full of fresh milkweed.